 I explain why conventionalism—i.e., the doctrine that certain sentences of our lanuage are true by convention alone—provides the only real hope of a satisfying naturalist-friendly explanation of our knowledge in areas of discourse such as logic and mathematics, and I develop a conventionalist view that remains attractive even in the face of objections to conventionalism that have almost universally been taken to be decisive.
 Material from the manuscript is available on request.

-I show that there procedures that have been proposed to replace conditionalization when self-locating beliefs (understood as attitudes toward centered propositions) are incorporated into a broadly Bayesian framework all lead to absurdity, and then I diagnose the common error underlying those proposals.
+I show that three procedures that have been proposed to replace conditionalization when self-locating beliefs (understood as attitudes toward centered propositions) are incorporated into a broadly Bayesian framework all lead to absurdity, and then I diagnose the common error underlying those proposals.

 We offer a more precise account of how Carnap-style categoricity worries are to be understood than has ever before been given and, in so doing, demonstrate that our own account of the categoricity of the quantifiers isn’t threatened by any of the alleged deviant interpretations that have been discussed in the literature.